New Jersey Roads - NJ Turnpike/I-95 - Western Spur

-The newer roadway, named internally NJ 0095W, is the technical through route for I-95, although variable message signs might pick either spur as I-95.
+The newer of the two alignments, named internally NJ 0095W, is the technical through route for I-95, although variable message signs might pick either alignment as I-95 depending on traffic conditions.

-SB on the western spur, which has come together after I-280 (Exit 15W) with its eastern partner to form a mega-roadway.
+SB after the Westerly Alignment has come together with its eastern partner south of Exit 15W to form a mega-roadway.
+After undercrossing the Pulaski Skyway, the 3rd/4th and 5th/6th photos are each left-right pairs on the same gantry.
 South of Exit 15E, which is really US 1-9 Truck (and almost immediately US 1-9 SB), the two roadways then each split into car and car-truck-bus lanes, which merge into the next, dual-dual, section of the Turnpike.
 It really doesn't make a difference if you go to the next exit to get to 1-9 SB or US 22 WB (or, unmentioned, NJ 21 NB), except you pay the Turnpike more and make them happy.

 Two NB and the last one SB, all courtesy HNTB; the NB ones are gone now (with their button copy I-280 shield), as is the SB sign (which is clearly reflective).
 The shield in the gore sign happens nowhere else on the Turnpike.